GRD-1/TaskQueues/README.md

 - Node.js (version 18.16.0)
 - npm (version 9.5.1)
 - Redis server v=6.0.16 (for Bull and RabbitMQ)
+- Docker (version 24.0.2)
-- the rest in the package.json
+- the other dependencies described in the package.json

 ## Deploy